willem-vanheemstrasystems/meetup-angular2-firebase/MU_ANG2_FIR06/README.md

 So now that we have learned how to use the Angular 2 CLI to package up our app for deployment we will use the Firebase CLI to create a live hosting project to deploy to.

 First you will want to log into Firebase and go to [https://console.firebase.google.com/](https://console.firebase.google.com/).
 Once in the console select “Create New Project”.
-For our project we will name it “my-cool-app”.
+For our project we will name it “my-material-design-app”.

 - screenshot goes here -